 The IFP believes that arts, culture and heritage should be encouraged through appropriate tax relief methods.
-Spending in arts and culture should be directed to areas which have the potential for wealth creation.
+Spending in arts and culture should be directed to areas that have the potential for wealth creation.

-Provincial and local government should take the lead in supporting the visual arts, crafts and design as a way of preserving the cultural heritage of the various groups in South Africa.
+Provincial and local governments should take the lead in supporting the visual arts, crafts and design as a way of preserving the cultural heritage of the various groups in South Africa.

-The IFP views libraries as institutions which improve the intellectual potential of the country, and the encouragement of reading and literature appreciation is closely related to the provision of libraries and information services.
-Literature and the performing arts feed into wealth producing industries such as television and film.
-The production of literature should be encouraged by inter alia granting appropriate tax rebates to individuals who produce profit making books.
+The IFP views libraries as institutions that improve the intellectual potential of the country, and the encouragement of reading and literature appreciation is closely related to the provision of libraries and information services.
+Literature and the performing arts feed into wealth-producing industries, such as television and film.
+The production of literature should be encouraged by inter alia granting appropriate tax rebates to individuals who produce profit-making books.